GPT-5.2 ProBatch 2

 Once you’re really strict about this separation, a lot of “mysteries” stop being mysteries and become “you’re mixing levels.”

-Phase is his universal metaphor: from frameshift to scientific fashion
+Phase is his universal metaphor: from to scientific fashion

 1) Phase as a mathematical object (modularity)

-The frameshift experiments are basically modular arithmetic and group structure in biological clothing:
+The experiments are basically modular arithmetic and group structure in biological clothing:

 • suppressors invert the operation